Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 - the students understand the function and the benefit of infrastructures, and their effect on society, economy, and environment

-- the students are familiar with the challenges for sustainable development of infrastructures
+- the students are familiar with the challenges for sustainable development of infrastructures and strategic decision-making

 - the students are familiar with the different maintenance strategies (reactive, preventive, condition-based)